ThanhNguyen24590/Process/Med/Dh.md

 + One End: Endless samsara as multi-verse, manifest this reality.
 + Other End: Nibbāna & The path lead to it, always be existing, althought hidden.
 [AN 3.136](https://suttacentral.net/an3.136/en/sujato)
 + This **limited** life can be make infinite by the Path of Ariay Sacca
-+ **Direct Contact** with the Timeless beyond the flow of past, present, and future.
-This is the singularity in chaos system, the Refuge..
++ **Direct Contact** with the Timeless beyond time & space.
+This's the singularity in chaos system, the Refuge.
   - By deep meditation (samādhi, jhāna, arūpa-jhāna, and Nibbāna)
   - By direct realization, immediately upon hearing the Dhamma.